Glow (Rick James album)

-Glow is the 8th studio album, and 9th overall by Rick James, released in 1985 on the Gordy Records imprint of Motown Records.
+Glow is the eighth studio album, and 9th overall by Rick James, released in 1985 on the Gordy Records imprint of Motown Records.

-It peaked at #50 on the Billboard album chart.
+It peaked at No. 50 on the Billboard album chart.

 Critical reception

 The Rolling Stone Album Guide wrote that James had "[run] out of ideas," describing the album as a "waste."

 Track listing

 All tracks composed and arranged by Rick James.